hn-mc/Defining-norms-for-Internet-use/README.md

   c.
 Using alarm clocks or timers, to interrupt you when you’re online, to remind you to take a break, walk around, etc… Discuss:

   d.
 Displacing Internet use with other activities that could, individually, or collectively function more like a behavioral default, something you default to without thinking.
 This could include reading (even physical newspapers), watching TV, walking around, visiting local coffee shops or libraries, or whatever… Discuss:

+  ## 6. Picking methods for stopping Internet from being the default activity that actually work:

+  Best:

+  Solid:

+  Garbage: